Active Building Centre – Slashing the carbon impacts of the UK’s construction sector

 Our grand vision flows directly from one of the fundamental Construction Sector Deal’s targets: to deliver a halving of built environment emissions.
 To that end we’ve secured a range of Active Building demonstrator projects – from homes to schools to commercial buildings – and these will deliver bulk-loads of energy performance data from which we can in the first instance build an evidence framework of how Active Buildings can deliver the systemic change needed.
 And from that, we can create and foster the policy and commercial environments needed for this Active Buildings proliferation across the UK (and eventually, globally).

-Research & Design leads the way
+Research & Development leads the way

 To propel this forwards at pace, we’ve started the development of two R&D testing labs which will operate as a twinned International Research Centre on Active Buildings-come-Net Zero Carbon energy systems solutions.
 These labs will be used by – and for – the construction sector and will enable fast and efficient knowledge transfer for both technologies and skills, enabling further demonstrators to be rolled out at pace, to stimulate and satisfy the growing market demand.
 The two labs will have separate areas of focus (more on that later), but what will be shared is that they’ll both deliver a wide range of services around energy technology; including systems-R&D and product testing and evaluation.